velartrill/velartrill.github.io/orig/kestrel.md

 "Where is this ridiculous accusation coming from?"
 Egret demands, wiping tears from her eyes with her free hand.
 "Kestrel, don't tell me you fell for the nonsense that traitor has been *regurgitating*—"

 "You know, the funny thing, *Egret,"* I snap.
 "I get briefings.
 As befits a general of my station, I suppose.
 I've had my people focusing on, y'know, the possibility another Godforsaken *war* might break out with our fucking *sisters in arms,* and they gave me just enough juicy little tidbits of embarassing intel that I could honestly believe I was getting the full story, rather than the same propaganda you feed to the papers."
-I lean closer, my lower back protesting angrily.
+I lean closer, ignoring the hateful twinge in my lower back.
 "It was *so* calculated I knew from the start you had something you didn't want me to find.
 So I did my own digging.
 Using people *I* trust, not a gaggle of appointed sycophants my chief of staff practically has to *beat* useful information out of."

 Egret groans.